kaievns/nikolay.rocks/pages/Silly Thoughts/2015-09-08-programs-are-people-too.md

 style often thinks that everyone around them are unreliable idiots and hence they try to fix the "problem" by making rules and getting their way by force.

-There is not that many truly aggressive pieces in #rails per say (thanks to our lord and savior DHH).
+There is not that many truly aggressive pieces in #rails per se (thanks to our lord and savior DHH).
 But, you can quite often see people building aggressive pieces of code in the services layer.
-I often call this a `hitler class` pattern.
+I usually call this a *hitler class* pattern.

 ```ruby
 class Hitler